 Search and Replace across all Repositories in a GitLab Instance

-We recently introduced container registry mirrors in our kubernetes cluster at containerd level.
-Since this day, every team specified the pull-through cache directly in the image name like: image: docker-cache.example.com/library/alpine
+We recently introduced container registry mirrors in our Kubernetes cluster at the containerd level.
+Since then, every team specified the pull-through cache directly in the image name, like: image: docker-cache.example.com/library/alpine

 .
 To remove docker-cache.example.com